 If you’re a quality manager, you have a demanding job.
-In a nutshell, you’re responsible for ensuring satisfactory and consistent quality throughout every successive step of the development of your products and services, a duty which requires you to wield a massive skill set and wear many different hats.
+In a nutshell, you’re responsible for ensuring satisfactory and consistent quality throughout the entire product development life cycle – a responsibility which requires you to wield a massive skill set and wear many different hats.
 Your daily existence revolves around quality; you dissect it and measure it and evaluate it and analyze it; you sleep, eat and breathe quality.
 And yet, how often do you really contemplate the concept of quality, and what it means to your company beyond the daily rigors of meeting customer requirements and upholding mandatory regulations and standards?

 First, let’s take a look at the meaning of quality.
 There are many definitions of quality, but the American Society for Quality (ASQ) defines it as:

 It takes an orchestrated effort throughout the entire organization to deliver high-quality products and services that are free of deficiencies.
-But how can a company hope to achieve consistent quality if “each person or sector has its own definition” of it?
+But how can a company hope to achieve consistent quality when a company does not have an agreed upon definition of quality?
 Research by ASQ and Forbes Insights points to the need for a culture of quality, where companies develop a shared understanding of quality, a common language to describe it, and an environment where quality is practiced by all employees at all levels of the organization.
+(2)

 Instead of policing quality, make it a way of life.
 Be genuine about your belief in what your team is doing for the greater good of the company, and it will engender trust and buy-in among your team for the company’s definition of quality and its quality goals.
 Your leadership, not just your management, will inspire them to do the right things the right way.
 It’s like the old familiar adage: don’t just talk the talk, walk the walk.